p0mvn/swaprouter-workshop/README.md

 - [4.
 Implement Basic Swap Message](https://github.com/p0mvn/swaprouter-workshop/tree/checkpoint/4-swap-msg)
 - [5.
 Final Result: Swap with Maximum Price Impact Percentage](https://github.com/p0mvn/swaprouter-workshop)

+## FAQ

+TODO: think about more common questions and answers

+- How do I add a dependency to my contract?

+- What versions of `osmosis_std` and `osmosis_rust should I use?

 ### 0. Setup and Contract Boilerplate

 **Goals**: